kyma-project/community/concepts/observability-strategy/configurable-monitoring/05-monitoring-concept.md

 **Based on polling via hard scrape config or annotations**

-Kubernetes infrastructure will be polled as part of the configuration for the DaemonSet based collector.
-If possible, potential replacements coming with the otel-collector will be used (like for scraping node metrics).
-Kyma components will be scraped via annotations like any other custom workload.
+Kubernetes infrastructure will be polled as part of the configuration for the DaemonSet-based collector.
+If possible, potential replacements coming with the Otel Collector will be used (like for scraping node metrics).
+Kyma components will be scraped with annotations like any other custom workload.

 ### Configurability